anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 ```

-## 3. The transformations for homogenizing the schema across the taxi types

-The NYC yellow and green taxi trips have different schemas.
 The transformations done are captured in SQL format [here](../01-scirpts/bqsql/export_taxi_trips.sql).
 The transformations however are applied in Spark, the technology used to generate the BigLake lab base datasets in Parquet and Hudi formats.

 ## 4. Data Generator Code